ArmanKoke/my-crm-frontend/README.md

 ## Drawbacks

 - Did not split inputs,buttons,textarea etc. to separate assets just to save some time
-- Password is not secured at all
+- Password need to be salted
+- Lacks reactivity in some places

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).